The Irony of Apoliticism in the Theosophical Movement

 The impact the Theosophical Movement had cannot be understood by ignoring its connection to the social and political sphere.

-What Thomas Mace-Archer-Miles, Chairman of the British Monarchist Society stated to The Economist in an interview on monarchism is similar to the role of theosophy, where he describes the role of the British constitutional monarchy as being apolitical.
-Apolitical here being believed to be “above partisan politics,” and therefore a unifying factor and identity between multiple parties, and forces.
+What Thomas Mace-Archer-Miles, Chairman of the British Monarchist Society stated to The Economist in an interview on MONARCHISM is similar to the role of THEOSOPHY, where he describes the role of the British constitutional monarchy as being apolitical.
+Apolitical here means “above partisan politics,” and therefore a unifying factor and identity between multiple parties and forces.
+What unifies Theosophists are the Rules.

 However, in the literature of the Theosophical Society, its openness and abundance of vague universalistic language was exploited.
 History shows contrary to the arguments of its opponents, that a diverse range of persons of different political and religious persuasion were drawn to Theosophy.

-Alice A. Bailey was once a theosophical member, who later devises her own system and organization.
-She considered the function of government was to be one controlled by a “spiritual” hierarchy of beings.
+One early theorist is Alice A. Bailey, once a theosophical member, who later devises her own system and organization.
+It is argued whether she initially developed the Neo-Theosophical system prior to or at the same time of the development of the Besantian and Leadbeater orientation.
+Alice Bailey considered the function of government was to be controlled by a “spiritual” hierarchy of beings.
 These political ideas of Alice A. Bailey were rejected in Theosophy before she ever entered the society.

 A summary was published online on a Netherlands site about the relationship between theosophists and political involvement.
 The politics of members was always separate outside of the Theosophical Society, but a study of the history of members and how ideas in Theosophy played in them are valuable.
 He states, that “my two central questions are: (1) What were the Theosophical Society’s relationships to three political movements: labour, national, and women’s movements; and (2) How did outsiders, linked to these movements’ fields of activity, agree, or clash with the theosophists’ approach to them?”